langflow-ai/langflow-embedded-chat/README.md

   - Type: JSON
   - Required: Yes
   - Description: Defines the chat input elements and their values.

+- **chat_output_key:**
+  - Type: String
+  - Required: No
+  - Description: Specify which output to choose if there is more than one output.

 - **chat_position:**
   - Type: String